-Russia client case studies
+Russia client case studies in 2021

 International furniture import and export business

 Mr Saxena is an Indonesia-based Indian businessman who runs a highly successful international furniture import and export business.
 His suppliers are based primarily in Indonesia (in particular Bali) and the Philippines, and he exports to countries around the world, with an emphasis on western and eastern Europe.

 Following the completion of feasibility study which Mr Saxena had commissioned via a Europe-based market research company, he identified significant demand for high quality Far Eastern furniture in Russia.
 It was at this stage that he contacted Healy Consultants to find out how he could best exploit this potential.